Fritz200/LexAI-Your-Digital-Lawyer/README.md

 Use open-source tools like spaCy, TensorFlow, or Hugging Face for NLP.
 Inspired by legal services such as LexisNexis and AI models like OpenAI’s GPT.

+**Summary:**

+This project aims to replace traditional lawyers with AI, providing fast, cost-effective, and accessible legal advice.
+Using NLP and machine learning, the AI automates legal processes, democratizing the legal system.
+Building AI course project